ucsd-cse29/fa25/src/week6/lab6.md

 In the example above, the header guard ensures that `struct example` is defined at most once.
 Let's illustrate the utility of header guards with a concrete example.

-In the Github classroom repository, `cd` into `headers` and inspect the contents of the five files inside.
+After cloning the Github classroom repository onto `ieng6`, `cd` into `1lab6-headers-and-makefiles`.
+Then `cd` into `headers` and inspect the contents of the five files inside.
 These files together represent 3 "modules" with the following dependency graph:

 ![header_diagram](../images/lab6_header_dep.svg)